top of page

 The rules regarding frequency are:

-• If your business's total annual taxable supplies exceed $1.5 million, you will be required to file your GST/HST returns on a monthly basis.
+• If your business's total annual taxable supplies exceed $1.5 million, you will be required to file your GST/HST returns on a quarterly basis.

-• If your business's total annual taxable supplies are $1.5 million or less, you have the option to file your GST/HST returns on a quarterly basis.
+• If your business's total annual taxable supplies are $1.5 million or less, you have the option to file your GST/HST returns on a quarterly basis but required to file at a minimum on an annual basis.

 Due to these rules and thresholds, it's especially important to monitor your sales revenue throughout the year to ensure compliance with the filing frequency requirements set by the Canada Revenue Agency (CRA).
 If your business's annual taxable supplies exceed the threshold for your current filing frequency, you may be required to switch to a more frequent filing frequency.